Blosc/bloscpack/README.rst

   * Refactor compression and decompression to use file pointers instead of file name strings, allows using StringIO/cStringIO.
   * Sanitize calculation of nchunks and chunk-size a little
+  * Introduce a metadata section with own header
+  * Special keyword 'max' for use with chunk-size in the CLI
+  * Minor bugfixes and corrections as usual

 * v0.2.1     - Mon Nov 26 2012